jk1976886/PixelArtConverter_Java/README.md

 # PixelArtConverter
-Converts image to pixel art
+This program will convert image into a pixel art